-The total budget for flexible funding grants is about $19 million through the end of 2024.
-We anticipate that most of the grants will be in the range between $300,000 and $2 million.
-We will be very selective and focus on projects that stand out in originality and importance.
+The total budget for flexible funding grants is about $19 million for the period 2020-2024.
+We anticipate that most of the grants will be in the range between $300k and $1.5M.
+We will be very selective and focus on projects that stand out in originality and potential impact to make breakthroughs in the field.
 We have no commitment to funding a fixed number of projects in any given calendar year.
-We estimate that the 2020 call for ideas may result in 2-3 funded projects.
-We plan annual calls for flexible funding grant ideas.
+We estimate that the 2021 call for ideas may result in 2-3 funded projects.

-We are looking for the best ideas and want to ensure that these ideas are both submitted and identified in the review process.
-We will use a review process designed to minimize bias and encourage applications from individuals regardless of their age, sex, sexual orientation, gender identity, race, national origin, religion or disability.
+We are looking for the best ideas and are committed to designing a review process that focuses on the quality of ideas and minimizes bias.
+We encourage applications from individuals regardless of their age, sex, sexual orientation, gender identity, race, national origin, religion, or disability.

 Any scientist with a permanent appointment at a university or another research institution is eligible to submit their project idea.
 This includes tenured, tenure-track, and research faculty, as well as research staff members at US national laboratories, other government-funded research laboratories, and independent research institutes.
-Although the Emergent Phenomena in Quantum Systems Initiative is primarily focused on US researchers, international applications with outstanding potential will also be considered.
+Although EPiQS is primarily focused on US researchers, international applications with outstanding potential will also be considered.

 Researchers should submit their project ideas individually through this application portal.
-Budgets, cover letters, or official endorsements from your institution are not required at this time.
+Budgets, cover letters, or official institutional endorsements are not required at this time.
 However, we strongly encourage applicants to review the foundation's indirect cost policy and verify that their institution can comply with this policy.
-There are no restrictions on the number of applications from any institution.
-Should your submitted idea be selected for the next stage in the application process, we will ask you to involve your institutional administration in official proposal development.
+There are no restrictions on the number of applications from any given institution.

 Each applicant can submit only one flexible funding project idea as a principal investigator (PI).
-In addition, an applicant can serve as a co-investigator on one additional project idea, proposed by another PI.
-Both single-PI and multi-PI projects will be considered.
-In the case of a multi-PI project, only one PI should submit the idea, whether the PIs reside at the same institution or different institutions.
-Rapid response grant ideas may include experimental work, theoretical studies, or a combination of the two.
+In addition, an applicant can serve as a co-investigator (Co-I) on one additional project idea, proposed by another PI.
+Both single-investigator and multi-investigator projects will be considered.
+In the case of a multi-investigator project, only one investigator (the PI) should submit the idea, whether or not the investigators reside at the same institution.

-Current Moore Foundation grantees, both those funded through EPiQS and those outside of EPiQS, are eligible to apply, with one exception: Materials Synthesis Investigators and Experimental Investigators selected in the recently completed 2019-2020 EPiQS Investigator competitions can not apply as PIs.
-However, they can be co-PIs.
+Current Moore Foundation grantees, both those funded through EPiQS and those outside of EPiQS, are eligible to apply, with the following exceptions: Materials Synthesis Investigators and Experimental Investigators selected in the 2019-2020 EPiQS Investigator competitions, and PIs of current flexible funding grants cannot apply as PIs; however, they can be listed as Co-Is.

 Candidates are invited to submit ideas in one of the two categories:

-- Development of complex instrumentation for synthesis and/or experimental investigations of materials, which has the potential to significantly elevate the level of scientific research at your institution and beyond (equipment grant ideas);
+- Equipment grant: Development of complex instrumentation for synthesis and/or experimental investigations of materials, which has the potential to significantly elevate the level of scientific research at your institution and beyond;

-- High-risk, high-impact project that presents a timely opportunity to advance understanding of quantum materials or produce new discoveries in the field.
-The research project can be experimental and/or theoretical. (rapid response grant ideas).
+- Rapid response grant: A high-risk, high-impact project that presents a timely opportunity to advance understanding of quantum materials or produce new discoveries in the field.
+The research project can be experimental, theoretical, or a combination of the two.